Skip to content

 Dependencies should stay locked for as long as possible, ideally for a whole release.
 If you have to update a dependency during development, you should do the following:

-1. If it is a core dependency needed for the package, add it to the dependencies section in the pyproject.toml.
+1. If it is a core dependency needed for the package, add it to the dependencies section in the pyproject.toml via uv add <dep>.

-2. In case of a development dependency, add it to the dev section of the project.optional-dependencies table instead.
+2. In case of a development dependency, add it to the dev section of the project.dependency-groups table instead (uv add --group dev <dep>).

-3. Dependencies needed for documentation generation are found in the docs sections of project.optional-dependencies.
+3. Dependencies needed for documentation generation are found in the docs sections of project.dependency-groups (uv add --group docs <dep>).

 Working on Documentation